Coronavirus victim: German far-right AfD in crisis | DW | 18.05.2020

 On the decline?

-It's a perennial dilemma for the AfD: To what extent should it accommodate its extremist base — currently centered around stubborn and powerful Thuringian leader Björn Höcke — while not scaring away the more centrist conservative voters it craves?
-Hartleb says the Wing's influence is still huge, even though it was ordered to officially disband after the Verfassungsschutz put the group on its extremist watch-list.

 As Hartleb pointed out, a glance at the comments on the AfD's Facebook groups shows that Meuthen has become an enemy for many AfD supporters.
-"The radicals in the party have one idol – that's Höcke – they have one martyr — this is Mr. Kalbitz - and they have one enemy: this is Mr. Meuthen," said Hartleb.
+"The radicals in the party have one idol — that's Höcke.
+They have one martyr — this is Mr. Kalbitz — and they have one enemy, Mr. Meuthen," said Hartleb.
 "We're not just talking about West and East, we're talking about a real split within the party.
 The conflict is about much more than Mr. Kalbitz."

 AfD co-founder Gauland has publicly defended Höcke, insisting last year that the controversial former history teacher from western Germany was "in the center of the party."
-Höcke has himself defeated attempts to oust him from the party before.
+Höcke himself has defeated previous attempts to oust him from the party.

 The pattern is familiar in the AfD's short history, with relatively moderate leaders like Bernd Lucke and then Frauke Petry consistently being ousted by their more overtly nationalist successors.